LucaRosaldi/wpfn-notifications/README.md

 </div>
 ```

-*Note about the `$data` array: if you do not specify 'status' the default class will be 'error'.
-If you do not specify an icon, the 'alert--has-icon' class and the icon element will not show.*
+*Note about the `$data` array: if you do not specify `status` the default class will be `error`.
+If you do not specify an icon, the `alert--has-icon` class and the icon element will not be included in the output.*

 ## Filters